dmx-systems/dmx-documentation/docs/devel.rst

 To solve the problem of side effects, in DMX values are *immutable*, they never change.
 Only the associations forming the composite values do.

 When issuing the move-person request the DMX Core creates a *new* Address topic and associates it to the person moved.
-Not quite: actually DMX will first look if such an address exists already, that is an Address topic with exactly the 3 particular children ("Petersburger Straße 101", "10247", "Berlin"), and if so associate that one.
+Not quite: actually DMX will first look if such an address exists already, that is an Address topic with exactly the 4 particular children ("Petersburger Straße 101", "10247", "Berlin", "Germany"), and if so associate that one.

 When updating a composite topic you never maintain the hierarchy associations manually.
 You just give a (fragment of the) new value hierarchy, and the Core will maintain the associations.
 This Core responsibility is called *Value Integration*.
 This works for arbitrary hierarchy depth.

 .. figure:: _static/dmx-person-example-2.svg

-    After one person has moved the 2 persons do not share a common Address topic anymore; the City topic "Berlin" is still shared between the 2 Address topics though.
+    After one person has moved the 2 persons do not share a common Address topic anymore; the City topic "Berlin" and Country topic "Germany" are still shared between the 2 Address topics though.

 Value vs. Entity
 ----------------